Vehicle passengers from Bridgeton killed in Christmas morning crash

-WESTHAMPTON TOWNSHIP — A pair of Bridgeton men were killed early Christmas Day when the car they were riding in crashed into a tractor-trailer in Burlington County.
+WESTAMPTON TOWNSHIP — Two Bridgeton men were killed early Christmas Day when the car they were riding in crashed into a tractor-trailer in Burlington County.

-Pedro Morales Rojas, 28, and Rolando Perez Aragon, 21, were traveling in a Mazda, driven by Higinio Martinez Sanchez, 30, also of Bridgeton, on the New Jersey Turnpike near milepost 42 northbound when the fatal crash happened, State Police Sgt.
-Alejandro Goez said on Wednesday.
+Pedro Morales Rojas, 28, and Rolando Perez Aragon, 21, were traveling in a Mazda driven by Higinio Martinez Sanchez, 30, also of Bridgeton, on the New Jersey Turnpike near milepost 42 northbound when the fatal crash happened, State Police Sgt.
+Alejandro Goez said Wednesday.

-Around 5:19 a.m., a Freightliner, driven by Lazaro Gonzalez, 34, of Miami, Florida, was carrying a trailer northbound when it tried to pass the Mazda in the highway's center lane.
+At 5:19 a.m., a Freightliner driven by Lazaro Gonzalez, 34, of Miami, was carrying a trailer north when it tried to pass the Mazda in the highway's center lane.

-At the time, the Mazda was riding the in the right lane, Goez said.
+At the time, the Mazda was riding in the right lane, Goez said.

 People are also reading…

 Both Rojas and Aragon were fatally injured, Goez said.
-Sanchez sustained serious injuries, and Gonzalez had minor injuries, he said.
+Sanchez suffered serious injuries, and Gonzalez had minor injuries.

-No additional information about the crash was available on Wednesday, as it remains under investigation, Goez said.

 Contact Eric Conklin: